High School Family: Publication

 The manga is being simultaneously published in English by Viz Media on its Shonen Jump service and by Shueisha's Manga Plus online platform.
-Viz Media will also publish its volumes in digital format.
+Viz Media started publishing the volumes in digital format on April 26, 2022.

-Volume list
+Volumes

 Reception

-The series was nominated for the 2022 Next Manga Award in the print manga category and placed 9th out of 50 nominees.
+The series was nominated for the 2022 Next Manga Award in the print manga category and placed ninth out of 50 nominees.